aMorteza/TCP-NS2-Congestion-Control/ReadMe.md

 A comparsion on network congestion control algorithms on TCP connection using ns2 simulation
 ====================
 If the traffic in the network exceeds the network capacity, congestion is introduced in the network which creates packet loss.
-While tcp connection is used for data transmission congestion is controlled through automatic adjustment of the data transmission rate.
+While tcp connection is used for data transmission, congestion is controlled through automatic adjustment of the data transmission rate.
-Here we plot average congestion window size change (CWND), Goodput, Packet Loss rate and RTT for two traffic flows with TCP connection during 1000 ms for 10 iterations.
+Here average congestion window size change (CWND), goodput, gacket loss rate and round trip time (RTT) for two traffic flows with TCP connection during 1000 ms for 10 iterations plotted.

 ![topology](img/topology.png)